KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Constraints on the lens sample properties

 \section{Constraints on the lens sample properties}

-We measured the ESD signal of the \dense\ and \lum\ samples in bins in luminosity, applying the cuts presented in \citet{Fortuna2021b} and labelled \texttt{D1, D2, D3, D4, D5, L1, L2, L3} (Fig. ~\ref{fig:esd}).
-The \texttt{D1} and \texttt{L1} samples of this study slightly differ from those in \citet{Fortuna2021b}, because of the removal of the galaxies that reside in the tails of the distributions.
+We measured the ESD signal of the \dense\ and \lum\ samples in bins in luminosity, applying the cuts presented in \citet{Fortuna2021b} and labelled them as \texttt{D1, D2, D3, D4, D5, L1, L2, L3} (Fig. ~\ref{fig:esd}).
+The \texttt{D1} and \texttt{L1} samples of this study slightly differ from those in \citet{Fortuna2021b} because of the removal of the galaxies that reside in the tails of the distributions.
 The tail is due to the photo-z scatter, such that a $m_r(z)$ cut does not translate into a sharp cut in absolute magnitudes.
-We also remove part of the high-$L$, with a cut at $M_r - 5 \log(h) = -22.6$.
-Removing the tail is crucial for the correct interpretation of the luminosity distributions by the model: the HOD modelling assumed here is designed for volume-complete samples.
+We also removed part of the high-$L$, with a cut at $M_r - 5 \log(h) = -22.6$.
+Removing the tail is crucial for the correct interpretation of the luminosity distributions by the model: the CLF modelling assumed here is designed for volume-complete samples.
 Given the lack of a selection function in the model, the long faint-tail would be populated by a large number of faint galaxies, as predicted by the modified Schechter function in Eq.~\eqref{eq:clf_satellites}.
 We explore how well our model can capture the luminosity distribution of our samples in Appendix~\ref{A:L_distr}.

 The properties of the lens samples are reported in Table~\ref{tab:lenses_properties}.
-We jointly fit all the samples with a single model and found a unique set of HOD parameters, which we report in Table~\ref{tab:HODpriors}.
+We jointly fit all the samples with a single model and found a unique set of CLF parameters, which we report in Table~\ref{tab:HODpriors}.
 The reduced $\chi^2$ is $1.05$.
 When performing the fit, we do not consider the measurements at $r_p<0.6 h^{-1} \rm Mpc$: at that separation, galaxies start being blended from the light of the LRGs, contaminating the shape measurement \citep[see e.g.][]{Sifon2015}{}{}.

-The best-fit HOD parameters agree within the error bars with the best-fit parameters of the red population of the KiDS-Bright sample \citep[][]{Bilicki2021}.
-This is a sign that the two samples, albeit selected with different cuts, are characterised by similar scaling relations.
+The best-fit CLF parameters agree within the error bars with the best-fit parameters of the red population of the KiDS-Bright sample \citep[][]{Bilicki2021}.
+This is a sign that the two samples, despite having been selected with different cuts, are characterised by similar scaling relations.
 It is, however, surprising that the stellar-to-halo mass relation of the red galaxies of the Bright sample has a very similar scaling to the luminosity-to-halo mass relation of the LRG sample (see Sect.~\ref{subsec:L-M_relation}).
 We interpret this result as a consequence of the observed luminosity-to-stellar mass-relation for the LRGs, which is close to unity (see Tab.~\ref{tab:lenses_properties}).